strukturag/libheif/README.md

 ## Compiling

-This library uses a standard autoconf/automake build system.
+This library uses either a standard autoconf/automake build system or CMake.

-After downloading, run `./autogen.sh` to build the configuration scripts, then call `./configure` and `make`.
+When using autoconf, run `./autogen.sh` to build the configuration scripts, then call `./configure` and `make`.
 Make sure that you compile and install [libde265](https://github.com/strukturag/libde265) first, so that the configuration script will find this.
-Preferably, download the `frame-parallel` branch of libde265, as this uses a more recent API than version in the `master` branch.
+Preferably, download the `frame-parallel` branch of libde265, as this uses a more recent API than the version in the `master` branch.
 Also install x265 and its development files if you want to use HEIF encoding.

 For AVIF support, make sure that libaom is installed.